steilerDev/icloud-photos-sync/README.md

 A full list of configuration options (applied through environment variables) can be found by executing `docker run icloud-photos-sync:latest icloud-photos-sync --help`.

+The latest snapshot build is available through the `nightly` tag on DockerHub.
+This release channel might not be stable.

 ### CLI from npm
 The application can be installed from npm using:
 ```